logo RankiaUnited Kingdom

 • Ease of Use: While advanced features may appeal to seasoned traders, beginners are better off with a simple, intuitive interface.
 A clean layout and straightforward navigation can make all the difference when you're starting out, helping you build confidence without feeling overwhelmed.

 • Educational Resources: Combining practice with theory is essential in the early stages.
-It’s a good idea to choose a broker that provides training materials, tutorials, webinars, or beginner guides.
-And of course, at Rankia, we’re happy to help with free resources tailored to new investors!
+It's a good idea to choose a broker that provides training materials, tutorials, webinars, or beginner guides.
+IG Academy, XTB's educational hub, and Trading 212's in-app guides are all well-regarded for beginners.
+And of course, at Rankia, we're happy to help with free resources tailored to new investors!

 • No Minimum Deposit Requirements: When you're starting out, your budget might be limited.
-Choosing a broker that doesn’t require a minimum deposit can be a smart move.
-That said, if you’re a beginner but already have funds ready to invest, this point may be less relevant to you.
+Choosing a broker that doesn't require a minimum deposit can be a smart move.
+Trading 212 and Freetrade both let you start with as little as £1.
+That said, if you're a beginner but already have funds ready to invest, this point may be less relevant to you.

-• Robo-Advisors: If you’re not ready to pick investments yourself, consider trying a robo-advisor.
+• Robo-Advisors: If you're not ready to pick investments yourself, consider trying a robo-advisor.
 These automated services offer a passive approach to investing, ideal for those who want to start with lower risk and minimal research.
-Just make sure to check the platform’s reliability and any associated fees before getting started.
+InvestEngine's managed portfolio option (0.25%/year) is a good example for UK beginners.
+Just make sure to check the platform's reliability and any associated fees before getting started.

 Furthermore, various other aspects must absolutely be taken into consideration, such as:

 • Fees: In all our guides and broker reviews, we take a close look at fees and charges.
-We recommend not only checking the cost itself but also how those fees are applied—and whether they suit your investment style.
-For example, if you plan to invest small amounts, it might be better to choose a broker with low trading fees or no minimum charges.
-On the other hand, if you're investing larger sums, a broker with tiered pricing or capped monthly fees could be more cost-effective.
-This is just one scenario, but the key takeaway is this: always read the fees section of our reviews and choose a broker that aligns with your financial goals and trading habits.
+We recommend not only checking the cost itself but also how those fees are applied.
+If you plan to invest small amounts regularly, choose a platform with zero commissions and no platform fee — Trading 212 and InvestEngine are both free in this sense.
+If you're investing larger sums, a flat-fee platform like Interactive Investor (£9.99–£19.99/month) may be more cost-effective over time than a percentage-based one.
+Always read the fees section of our reviews before committing.

 • Regulation and Security: All the brokers we review are regulated and secure.
 In the UK, brokers must be authorised by the Financial Conduct Authority (FCA).
-Some may also hold licences in other countries, particularly within the EU.
-In the event of broker insolvency, UK investors are typically covered by the Financial Services Compensation Scheme (FSCS), which protects up to £85,000 per person.
-Regardless, it’s essential to verify the broker's regulatory status and avoid using platforms that are not properly authorised.
+In the event of broker insolvency, UK investors are typically covered by the Financial Services Compensation Scheme (FSCS), which protects up to £85,000 per person per firm.
+Regardless, it's essential to verify the broker's regulatory status before depositing.

-• Customer Service: Most brokers offer some level of customer support—but quality varies significantly.
-Consider factors such as availabilityresponse times, and whether support is offered in English and through your preferred channel (chat, email, phone).
-Good support can make a big difference, especially if you're new to trading or run into a problem with funding or orders.
+• Customer Service: Most brokers offer some level of customer support — but quality varies significantly.
+Consider factors such as availabilityresponse times, and whether support is offered in English and through your preferred channel (live chat, email, phone).
+Good support makes a real difference when you're new and encounter a problem with funding or an order.

 Learning to trade on your own: is it possible?